Karel Čapek: Late life and death

 In 1935, he married actress Olga Scheinpflugová, after a long acquaintance.
-In 1938 it became clear that the Western allies, namely France and the United Kingdom, would fail to fulfil the pre-war treaty agreements, and they refused to defend Czechoslovakia against Nazi Germany.
+In 1938, it became clear that the Western allies, namely France and the United Kingdom, would fail to fulfil the pre-war treaty agreements, and they refused to defend Czechoslovakia against Nazi Germany.
 Although offered the chance to go to exile in England, Čapek refused to leave his country – even though the Nazi Gestapo had named him "public enemy number two".
 While repairing flood damage to his family's summer house in Stará Huť, he contracted a common cold.
 As he had suffered all his life from spondyloarthritis and was also a heavy smoker, Karel Čapek died of pneumonia, on 25 December 1938.

 Surprisingly, the Gestapo was not aware of his death.
 Several months later, just after the German invasion of Czechoslovakia, Nazi agents came to the Čapek family house in Prague to arrest him.
 Upon discovering that he had already been dead for some time, they arrested and interrogated his wife Olga.
 She was later released and lived until 1968; she died onstage of a heart attack while performing one of her husband's plays.
 His brother Josef was arrested in September and eventually died in the Bergen-Belsen concentration camp in April 1945.
-Karel Čapek and his wife are buried at the Vyšehrad cemetery in Prague.
-The inscription on the tombstone reads: "Here would have been buried Josef Čapek, painter and poet.
+Karel Čapek and his wife are buried at the Vyšehrad Cemetery in Prague.
+The inscription on the tombstone reads: "Here Josef Čapek, painter and poet, would have been buried.
 Grave far away."